 Stacey Walker, who along with his sister was raised by his grandmother, said, Stacey Walker, who along with his sister was raised by his grandmother, said, "My grandmother already lived in a government housing project, and although her salary was enough to keep her afloat, she now had all sorts of expenses ... any young child's needs, multiplied by two."
 Stacey's grandmother sacrificed, scrounged and succeeded in raising her grandchildren.
 Stacey is what we at Generations United call a "grand success."
-This past November, Stacey was elected the first African American supervisor of the Linn County Iowa Board of Supervisors.
-After his election.
-Stacey acid "It's an heaven to be an expended of the volve of height residual." election, Stacey said, "It's an honor to be an example of the value of being raised in an intergenerational home!"
+This past November, Stacey was elected the first Afri-can American supervisor of the Linn County Iowa Board of Supervisors.
+After his olection.
+Stacey and the appendence of the volume of being which election, Stacey said, "It's an honor to be an example of the value of being raised in an intergenerational home!"